A Theoretical and Computational Analysis of Full Strong-Branching: Computational Experiments

 \subsubsection{Discussion On Findings}

-It is clear from the Fig.~\ref{fig:gmratio}-\ref{fig:performance1} and Tables 1 through 12 that random always performs the worst.
-However, contrary to expectation strong-branching is not always the best and is out-performed by most-infeasible branching strategy on the CCP Multiperiod Power Planning problem.
-Yet, as seen in Fig.~\ref{fig:gmratio}, the geometric mean of tree size for strong-branching remains less than twice of the optimal tree for all problems considered in this study.
+It is clear from the Fig.~\ref{fig:gmratio}-\ref{fig:performance1} and Tables 1 through 12 that random always performs the worst and as expectated strong-branching is always the best.
+Furthermore, as seen in Fig.~\ref{fig:gmratio}, the geometric mean of tree size for strong-branching remains less than twice of the optimal tree for all problems considered in this study.
 The overall geometric mean of optimal tree size of instances across all problems is 42.65, whereas the same for SB-L, SB-P, most infeasible branching and random branching is 61.47, 61.09, 90.19 and 145.37 respectively.
 While the performance of two variants of strong-branching is comparable on all problems considered in this study, SB-P dominates over SB-L on 8 out of 10 problems, although by a small margin.

 Strong branching is near optimal for the lot-sizing instances and performs exceptionally well on all other lot sizing variants as well.
 This is an interesting result considering that the tree sizes of the other two strategies can be significantly larger for almost all instances as seen in Fig~\ref{fig:scatter_lotsizing}.
 Thus, this indicates that very large branch-and-bound trees exist for the problem, but strong-branching is indeed effective at finding an effective branching strategy.
 This is in contrast to the problem of Stable Set on Bipartite Graphs with additional knapsack constraint, where all strategies have comparable performance as seen in Fig~\ref{fig:scatter_TUcutoff}.
-In comparison with the optimal tree, it performs worst on Chance Constraint Programming problems.
+In comparison with the optimal tree, its performance on general packing and covering IPs is also relatively poor and is worst on Chance Constraint Programming Portfolio Optimization problem.
 The performance of random branching is also worst for CCP problems, thus making these an interesting class of problems for which better variable selection rules could be discovered.